 The Canadian Law of Unjust Enrichment and Restitution

 Managing the Law: The Legal Aspects of Doing Business

-(6th ed.).
-He has published over one hundred papers in leading journals and his work has been relied upon by all level of courts, including the Supreme Court of Canada and the High Court of Australia.
+.
+He has published over one hundred papers in leading journals and his work has been relied upon by all level of courts, including the Supreme Court of Canada, the United Kingdom Supreme Court, the High Court of Australia, and the New Zealand Supreme Court.
 He has received numerous teaching awards and he has been recognized by

 magazine as one of Canada's leading university teachers.